stumph3/defang3r/README.md

 ## Usage

-To use this script, you must provide it with a single argument: the path to a text file containing URLs you want to defang.
+To use this script you must provide it with a single argument: the path to a text file containing URLs you want to defang.
 Below is the syntax to run the script:

 `./url_defanger.sh inputFile.txt`